Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 The maximum repayable credit is capped at £100,000 for touring exhibitions and £80,000 for non-touring exhibitions.

-• If it’s in connection with a competition of any kind.
+• The exhibition is connected with a competition of any kind.

-• If one of its primary purposes is to sell anything displayed or to advertise or promote any goods or services.
+• One of the primary purposes is to sell anything displayed or to advertise or promote any goods or services.

-• If it includes a live performance by a person unless, that performance is incidental to the exhibition.
+• The exhibition includes a live performance by a person.

 Does your business qualify?